Many applications require some sort of scheduled or periodic tasks to be executed, such as switching off lights at a specific time.

 - Setting up more advanced schedules can be complicated.

-- When a job throws an exception it will be logged, but still subsequent jobs of this schedule are not executed.
+- When a job throws an exception it will be logged, but subsequent jobs of this schedule will not be executed.

 As a more convenient way to schedule periodic tasks, the NetDaemon Scheduling Extensions provides an extension method

 ScheduleCron().
 It can be used like this: